Exlint/cli/README.md

 exlint use <group_id>
 ```

-When you want to use a group you have created in the dashboard, you copy its identifier and use it with the `use` command.
+When you want to use a group you have created in the dashboard, you copy its unique identifier and use it with the `use` command.
 Exlint will adjust your IDE (if using VSCode or Webstorm), install required extensions and libraries.
-You can easily switch group by using the command again!
+You can easily switch groups by using the command again!

 ### Run Command